moonshine-software/doc/en/recipes/profile.md

 <a name="pages"></a>
 ## Pages

-Let's create **MoonShine** pages for displaying data:
+Let's create **MoonShine** pages for displaying data.

 ### LoginPage

-Execute the command to create a page, selecting the type `Custom`:
+Execute the command to create a page, selecting the type `Custom`.

 ```shell
 php artisan moonshine:page LoginPage